RichardHKU/ICASSP/README.md

   ├── nnUNet_trained_models/
   ├── nnUNet_preprocessed/
 ```
-One thing you should be careful of is that folder imagesTr contains both training set and validation set, and correspondingly, the value of ```numTraining``` in dataset.json equals the case number in the imagesTr.
+One thing you should be careful of is that folder imagesTr contains both the training set and validation set, and correspondingly, the value of ```numTraining``` in dataset.json equals the case number in the imagesTr.
 The division of the training set and validation set will be done in the network configuration located at ```nnunet/network_configuration/config.py```.

-The evaulate.py is used for calculating the evaulation metrics and can be found in the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) of the organized datasets or you can write it by yourself.
-The existing of evaulate.py will not affect the data preprocessing, training and testing.
+The evaulate.py is used for calculating the evaluation metrics and can be found in the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) of the organized datasets, including testing segmentation performance on all 13 organs on Synapse dataset.
+The existence of evaulate.py will not affect the data preprocessing, training, and testing.

 # Data_Preprocessing
 ```